 Service Placements

 Each of our interns are placed at a social service organization for the duration of the program.
-You will find potential service placements for the summer of 2024 below.
-Please note that placements are not limited to the following organizations.
-New listings will be added as we confirm our partnerships for this year.
+You will find a list of our partners for the summer of 2026 below.

 Tyndale St. Georges Community Centre